midl-dev/tezos-on-gke/README.md

 How to deploy
 -------------

 You need a Google Cloud Organization.
-You will be able to create one as an individual by registering a domain name, or you may use your company's organization.
+You will be able to create one as an individual by registering a domain name.

 You need to use a gcloud account as a user that has permission to create new projects.
 See [instructions for Terraform service account creation](https://cloud.google.com/community/tutorials/managing-gcp-projects-with-terraform) from Google.